lamhq/tech-notes/finance-analysis/2-statistics/1-data-types.md

 - audio collected by your smart speakers,
 - video collected by your smart doorbells.

+We can clasify data in two main ways:
+- Base on its types: types of data
+- Measument levels

-## Data Types
+## Types of data

-### Numerical (quantitative)

-- Continuous: data that can take any numerical value within a specified range (Ex. temperature, height, weight)
-- Discrete: Data resulting from a counting process (Ex. frequency of discrete compounding, money)

-### Categorical (qualitative)
+### Categorical

 - Nominal: Data that cannot be organized into a logical order (Ex. industry classification of stocks, telecom, energy)
 - Ordinal: Data that can be logically organized or ranked (Ex. ranking investment funds, 5 star to 1 star)

+### Numerical

+- Discrete: Data resulting from a counting process (Ex. number of children you have)
+- Continuous: data that can take any numerical value within a specified range (Ex. temperature, height, weight)

 ### Cross sectional